 MDST3704: Games and Play

 Games and play surround us.
 Whether as hobbies, entertainment, sports, instructional tools, or as simply as frameworks for looking at everyday life, games and play are fascinating lenses by which we can understand popular media through culture, politics, and social movements.
 In this course, students will begin to learn about the evolution of the field of “game studies” while also questioning what we think we know about “play.”

-The course is divided into three key sections — Analysis, Design, and Observation.
-Students will first play games in the course and learn how to interrogate their own play, their own positions as players, as well as formally analyzing games.
-In the Design section, students will read and then implement prescriptive game design concepts, in order to understand both how games are made as well as discourses of design.
-In the last section of the course, students will engage in small Observation projects, leveraging what they’ve learned about games so far in order to understand gaming as it’s lived in everyday life.
+Students will play games in the course and learn how to interrogate their own play, their own positions as players, as well as formally analyzing games.
+As part of the course, students will regularly read and then implement prescriptive game design concepts, in order to understand both how games are made as well as discourses of design.
+In the last section of the course, students will engage in small analysis and observation projects, leveraging what they’ve learned about games so far in order to understand gaming as it’s lived in everyday life.